collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * ask PR author to make change (person's commits automatically go to PR)
 * you make change and push to PR https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/
-* you make change, merge with intended branch and push to origin (follow instructions) Need to run locally, need to resolve merge conflict:
+* you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)
+Need to run locally, need to resolve merge conflict:
 * resolve in browser
 * resolve locally